Lakatrazz/Fusion-Lists/RULES.md

 # Fusion Rules
-Getting globally banned is restricted to major offenses.
+Getting globally banned is restricted to major offenses committed across multiple lobbies.
+Note that these rules do NOT apply to Private lobbies, where you can do whatever you want.

 If any of the following rules are broken, you will receive a global ban:

 ### 1. Malicious Client Use
-The use of "clients" (external mods) to instantly crash public servers is strictly prohibited.
-This can include mass constraining, rapid spawning, player despawning, etc.
+The use of "clients" (external mods) to instantly crash Public servers is strictly prohibited.

 The creation and distribution of these clients will also result in a global ban.
 You can use them in private lobbies however, as no harm is dealt.

-Things that are not considered clients are small mods that do little harm, like god mode or flight.
-These can be handled by the server hosts.
+Prohibited:

+     - Intentionally spawning hundreds of objects instantly
+     - Intentionally despawning players
+     - Intentionally mass constraining all players to a single point in the map, making the game unplayable
+     - Intentionally instantly crashing the server through the use of a client
+Allowed:

+     - God Mode
+     - Flight
+     - Other minor offenses

+#### IMPORTANT
+Even if the prohibited acts are committed, you may not receive a global ban.
+If you only ever do them in a single lobby or a short period of time and stop afterwards, you will not be added to the list.

+Remember: global bans are for *serious offenses only*, across *multiple lobbies* for a long period of time.
+If you are a nuisance for maybe a few days or a week, you will be ignored.
+But destroying lobbies for multiple weeks in multiple servers will land you globally banned.

 ### 2. Public Sexual Behavior
 BONELAB, while a mature game, has a community consisting mostly of children.
-ERPing in public lobbies, consentual or forced, sexualized or normal avatars, is prohibited.
-If you feel the need to, please resort to Private and Friends Only lobbies.
-Note that ERPing with minors is still prohibited in private lobbies, and if you desire to commit these acts, you need genuine help.

-### 3. Force Joining Private Lobbies
-This extends under Rule #1, where the use of clients to join lobbies that would otherwise require a code is strictly prohibited.
-If you want to join a lobby, please ask the host to provide you the code.

-If you find yourself worried of the possibility of users forcefully joining your lobbies, use the Friends Only or Locked visibility modes as they are secure and cannot be force joined.
+It is important to recognize that and restrict any sexual behaviour to Private or Friends Only lobbies.

+Prohibited:

+     - ERPing in public lobbies
+     - ERPing with minors in general

+Allowed:

+     - NSFW avatars (must be marked as mature on mod.io)